New Qing History: Criticism

-Criticisms in China
+Government criticism in China

-In the journal Chinese Social Sciences Today, an official publication of the state-affiliated Chinese Academy of Social Sciences, Li Zhiting, a scholar working on the National Qing Dynasty Compilation Committee and affiliated with Renmin University of China, charged that "'New Qing History' is academically absurd, and politically does damage to the unity of China...."
+New Qing History has come under government criticism in China, which has intensified during the general secretaryship of Xi Jinping.
+In 2015, Chinese Social Sciences Today, an official journal of the state-affiliated Chinese Academy of Social Sciences, published an article by Li Zhiting, a scholar working on the National Qing Dynasty Compilation Committee and affiliated with Renmin University of China, that charged that "'New Qing History' is academically absurd, and politically does damage to the unity of China...."
 He sought to "expose its mask of pseudo-academic scholarship, eliminating the deleterious effect it has had on scholarship in China."
+Li accused several North American historians of "maliciously" distorting history in order "split China."
 Li went on to charge that the "whole range of views [New Qing History scholars] express are cliches and stereotypes, little more than dusted off versions in a scholarly tone of the Western imperialism and Japanese imperialism of the 19th century".
 American scholars such as Evelyn Rawski, Mark Elliott, Pamela Kyle Crossley, and James Millward, Li continued, "view the history of China from an imperialist standpoint, with imperialist points of view and imperialist eyes, regarding 'traditional' China as an 'empire', regarding the Qing dynasty as 'Qing dynasty imperialism'."

+In 2019, the People's Daily, the official newspaper of the Central Committee of the Chinese Communist Party, accused the New Qing History of "bringing foreign historical nihilism as a theoretical variant into Qing historical research in China."
+In 2025, the Zhejiang Provincial Committee of the Chinese Communist Party warned that anti-Qing sentiment, particularly the 1644 historical view, on Chinese social media risks creating an opening for so-called "hostile foreign forces" to promote the New Qing History.